What Good Markets Are Good ForTowards a Moral Justification of Free Markets

 The leading questions of this project are as follows:

 C2.
 What can we learn from social psychology and management studies about the impact of virtues and vices, as they become manifest in various styles of leadership, on human flourishing in and through companies?

-Methodologies used in this part of the project are:
+Methodologies used in this project are:

 - Game theory (C1)

 - Behavioral economics (C1)